Vision International College: Partnerships

-Students who have earned a three-year Diploma from Vision International College may gain admission into the bachelor's degree completion program of Vision International University.
+Students who have earned a three-year diploma from Vision International College may gain admission into the bachelor's degree completion program of Vision International University or to the Texas University of Theology.
 The college offers its programs as part of the consortium of distance education of the Vision International Education Network.

 The college maintains a strong commitment to vocational ministry training within the local context of the student.
 While the curriculum is deep-rooted in a Pentecostal-Charismatic heritage, it remains open-ended and adaptable to any immediate cultural and theological context.
 The college encourages students to apply their educational experience to their church environment, denomination, and faith community.